fl2on/Copilot-Chat-Pro/README.md

 2. Chat without worrying about character limits.
 3. Enjoy It!

+## Acknowledgements

+This project was created out of the need to update the following project: [Bing Chat Pro](https://github.com/blueagler/Bing-Chat-Pro).
+The latter served as inspiration for the development of Copilot Chat Pro™.

+A special thank you to the original creator of Bing Chat Pro, [blueagler](https://github.com/blueagler), for their contribution to the community.

 ## Issues

 If you encounter any issues or have suggestions, please [open an issue](https://github.com/qzxtu/copilot-chat-pro/issues).